Anonymous6281/composer-assistant-anonymous/README.md

 **How to train a Composer's Assistant model from scratch**

-Follow the instructions in "instructions for pretraining.txt" and then "instructions for finetuning.txt"
+Download all the code (above, use Code > Download ZIP) and unzip to a folder anywhere on your computer.
+Then follow the instructions in "instructions for pretraining.txt" and then "instructions for finetuning.txt"

 **Test set**